webofdata/specification-archived/specification.md

       tags:
         - "Management"
       summary: "Get entities in the dataset"
-      description: "Returns the entities in the specified dataset.
+      description: "Returns all the entities in the specified dataset.
 Can also be used to locate a specific entity using the id query parameter."
       operationId: "get-entities"
       produces:
         - "application/json"
       parameters:
         - name: "store-name"
           in: "path"
           description: "store name"
           required: true
           type: "string"
         - name: "dataset-name"
           in: "path"
           description: "dataset name"
           required: true
           type: "string"
-      - name: "nextdata"
-        in: "query"
-        description: "To be used with values provided by the x-wod-next-data header value.
-If omitted it indicates that the client wishes to retrieve all data."
         - name: "id"
           in: "query"
-        description: "If provided it must be either a full uri or curie and it will limit the number of entities to either 0 or 1, depending if an entity with that id exists in the dataset.
-Cannot be used with the 'nextdata' parameter."
           type: "string"
+          description: "If provided it must be a full uri and it will limit the number of entities to either 0 or 1, depending if an entity with that id exists in the dataset"
+        - name: "nextdata"
+          in: "query"
+          type: "string"
+          description: "A token used to retrieve more data.
+Tokens are provided as a result of calling get-entities-partitions or as a value in the X-WOD-NEXT-DATA response header."
       responses:
         200:
           description: "successful operation"